 This introductory course gives an overview of machine learning concepts, techniques and algorithms.
 Supervised and unsupervised machine learning will be covered.
-Machine learning is an integral part of data analytics, which deals with developing data-driven insights for better designs and decisions, and gives computers the ability to learn without being explicitly programmed.
-3 hrs. lecture/wk.
+Machine learning is an integral part of data analytics, which deals with developing data-driven insights for better designs and decisions and gives computers the ability to learn without being explicitly programmed.